An Adaptive Log-Laguerre Spectral Method for the Radial Dirac Equation: Resolving Asymptotic Decay and Core

 A critical physical consequence of this smeared distribution is the mathematical regularization of the strict Coulomb singularity.
 The resulting electrostatic potential is given by the error function,

-While this finite-nucleus potential eliminates the $1/r$ singularity at the origin, it introduces a steep, multi-scale transition near the nuclear boundary $R$ that tightly couples with the diffuse far-field decay, presenting a severe challenge for standard fixed-scale basis sets.
+While this finite-nucleus potential strictly eliminates the non-polynomial $r^s$ singularity at the origin, it introduces a steep, multi-scale transition near the microscopic nuclear boundary $R$ that tightly couples with the diffuse far-field decay, presenting a severe challenge for standard fixed-scale basis sets.

 To benchmark the efficacy of the proposed ALLSM, we first compare our computed ground-state energies with the established high-precision values provided by Andrae \textit{et al.} \cite{andrae2000finite}.
 As depicted in the Left Panel of Figure \ref{fig: 11}, the absolute error initially plummets exponentially as the basis size increases.
 However, a slight artificial increase in error is observed at very high degrees of freedom.
 Rather than indicating an algorithmic instability, this deviation occurs precisely because our method surpasses the precision limits of the established literature benchmarks.
 To rigorously corroborate this intrinsic stability, we compute an ultra-high-fidelity internal reference utilizing an expanded basis with $N_1 = 120, N_2 = 60$.
 Against this stringent internal standard, in Right Panel of Figure \ref{fig: 11}, the error strictly and monotonically decreases down to machine precision, confirming the absolute numerical robustness and high-order convergence of our scheme.